meetecho/janus-ndi/README.md

 Notice that this is just a local demo to showcase the plugin from a functional perspective.
 In regular scenarios, the Janus instance serving users will not be in the same network as the applications dealing with NDI feeds.
 Please refer to the blog posts mentioned at the beginning of this page for more information on the type of orchestration you'll need to perform.

+A [Janode](https://github.com/meetecho/janode/) module is also available as well, to control the plugin programmatically via Node.js/JanaScript.
+No example is available as of yet, but if you're familiar with Janode it should be trivial to use.
+You can learn more [here](janode/README.md).

 # API

 The `translate` request must be used to setup the PeerConnection and associate it with an NDI source: it expects a `name` property to be used by the NDI sender; optional arguments are `bitrate` (to send a bitrate cap via REMB) and `width`/`height` (to force scaling to a static resolution; if missing, the original resolution in the WebRTC stream is used).
 The following code comes from the sample demo page: